-3 Hostages and Gunman Dead at California Veterans Home, Police Say
+Suspected Shooter Who Killed 3 at Veterans Home Was Patient

 Officials said that the hostages taken by the gunman at the Yountville veterans facility were employees of Pathway Home, which provides support for veterans from post 9/11 wars.
 They have been identified as: Christine Loeber, 48; Jennifer Golick, 42; and Jennifer Gonzales, 29.

 Police had attempted to contact the shooter via his cellphone and phones within veterans home, but were not able to reach him.
 The Napa County Sheriff’s office said more people were initially taken hostage in addition to the three who remained, but they were released by the shooter.
+Police have yet to determine the motive.

 [facebook url="https://www.facebook.com/CHPGoldenGate/videos/1788620764495569/" /]